 Kendrick Bourne Injury: Questionable for Sunday

-Bourne (knee), who remains on the reserve/PUP list, is listed as questionable for Sunday's game against the Dolphins.
+Bourne (knee) is listed as questionable for Sunday's game against the Texans after practicing in a limited fashion this week.

-Since the Patriots opened his 21-day window to return from the reserve/PUP list Wednesday, Bourne has been limited in practice as he continues his recovery from the right ACL tear that he sustained Week 8 of last season.
-Coach Jerod Mayo told Mark Daniels of MassLive.com on Friday that Bourne has displayed "that he's healthy" this week, but the Patriots also are determining whether the wide receiver will take one of the three open spots on their active roster, according to Daniels.
-The team will need to make such a decision by 4:00 p.m.
-ET on Saturday ahead of Sunday's contest, so clarity on that front will become known in due time.
+Given that Bourne was on the reserve/PUP list through Week 4 as he bounced back from a knee injury he sustained Oct.
+29, 2023, it's not surprising that the Patriots are easing the wideout back into the mix.
+We'd expect Bourne to be available to face Houston on Sunday, with confirmation of his status set to arrive once New England's inactives are known ahead of the team's 1:00 p.m.
+ET kickoff.
+After logging a 27 percent snap share in his season debut versus Miami in Week 5, Bourne could see an uptick in playing time in QB Drake Maye's first NFL regular-season start, but until the veteran pass catcher gets a full and productive game in, he's a speculative fantasy option.